manusanchi02/christmas-lights/README.md

 The interface features:
 - Current light status indicator
 - Mode selection buttons (Fade, Fixed, Show, Morse)
-- **MP3 upload form** for music playback on the buzzer
+- **MIDI upload form** for music playback on the buzzer
 - Shutdown button to power off the system

 ### Using the Music Player

 1. Access the web interface at `http://[RASPBERRY-PI-IP]:5000`
 2. Scroll to the "Riproduci Melodia" section
-3. Click "Choose File" and select an MP3 file from your device
+3. Select a song from the dropdown menu
-4. Click "Converti e Riproduci sul Buzzer"
+4. Click "Riproduci con Luci Sincronizzate"
-5. The system will:
-   - Convert the MP3 to MIDI using AI (BasicPitch)
+5. The melody will play on the buzzer while the lights synchronize with the music!
+6. Click "Ferma Musica" to stop playback at any time

+**Light synchronization**:
+- Lights brightness follows note intensity
-   - Extract the melody notes
+- Higher notes create brighter flashes
-   - Play the frequencies through the passive buzzer on GPIO18

-**Tips for best results**:
-- Use MP3 files with clear melodies
-- Instrumental tracks work better than vocal-heavy songs
-- The conversion focuses on extracting the main melody line
-- Processing time depends on file length and Raspberry Pi model
+- Lights dim during pauses
+- Creates a dynamic light show matching the music rhythm

 ### iOS Shortcut for Quick Launch